 The COVID-19 vaccine is available to help protect you from getting sick.
 Many people are getting the COVID-19 vaccine to protect themselves and the ones they love.
 They also want to start doing things that were stopped because of the pandemic.

 Marshfield Clinic Health System has several options to schedule your COVID-19 vaccine appointment.
 You can visit marshfieldclinic.org/covidvaccine, self-schedule online using My Marshfield Clinic, visit a walk-in clinic near you or call 877-998-0880.
-Use this resource as a reminder on steps to take after you receive the COVID-19 vaccine.

 What does it mean to be fully vaccinated?